axibase/axibase-charts/syntax/functions.md

 ## [⇧](#header) <a name="range"></a> range()

 ### Description

-Generates an array of numbers from `start` to `end` with a `step` formatted with `format`.
-The default step is set to 1.
-If start > end then numbers are generated in descending order.
+Generates an array of numbers from `start` to `end` regularly-spaced with `step`.
+If `step` is not specified, numbers are sequental.
+If `start` is greater than `end` numbers are generated in descending order.
+If `format` is specified, each number is formatted and converted to string.

 ### Syntax
 ```